 Next, create marketing assets.

 These could be email templates that you create for your subscribers or blog content that includes strong calls to action.
 Share as much information as you can on social media, but remember the 80/20 rule: Just 20 percent of your social media shares should involve a blatant promotion.
 Use the other 80 percent to interact with your followers, ask questions, and share interesting information.
+Read our full guide on how to market and sell your online course here.

-9. Measure, Evaluate and Adjust
+9. Measure, evaluate, and adjust

 Either way, look for key metrics that might show you how to improve your course: